-- The BNF of RUW has clear, published admission policies and criteria that ensure a transparent, fair, non-discriminatory, and consistent admission process as documented in the Access, Transfer and Progression Policy.
-These policies are published on the university website that is updated on a regular basis.
-The policy specifies the rules for direct entry into the Bachelor programme, as well as entry into the Orientation programme. - The Panel finds the admission requirements to be appropriate for the programme and consistent with local and international standards.
+- The HR programme at RUW has clear, published admission policies and criteria that ensure a transparent, fair, non-discriminatory, and consistent admission process as documented in the Access, Transfer and Progression Policy.
+These policies are published on the university website that are updated on a regular basis.
+The policies specify the rules for direct entry into the Bachelor programme, as well as entry into the Orientation programme. - The Panel finds the admission requirements to be appropriate for the programme and consistent with local and international standards.
 These requirements include a successful completion of secondary education or its equivalent, evidence of English language proficiency (e.g., a minimum requirement of IELTS score of 5.5; or TOEFL paper-based score of 513 or Computer-based 183 or Internet-based 65; or a band score of 5.5 in the RUW English language test).
-Furthermore, applicants to the Business programmes offered at the CBFS must meet an additional admission requirement, which entails providing evidence of their Mathematics proficiency (a minimum score of 60% in mathematics in grade 12 or equivalent).
+Furthermore, applicants to the Business programmes offered at the CBFS must meet an additional admission requirement, which entails providing evidence of their Mathematics proficiency (a minimum score of 60% in mathematics at grade 12 or equivalent).
 The admission policy is clearly communicated to stakeholders. - RUW does not insist on an aggregate minimum score on the secondary school certificate for entry to its undergraduate programmes.
-Nevertheless, during the site visit, it was reiterated that CBFS is currently exploring the possibility of prescribing a minimum score.
+Nevertheless, during the virtual interviews it was reiterated that CBFS is currently exploring the possibility of prescribing a minimum score.
 The Panel recommends that the College should expedite the implementation of the aggregate minimum score for entry.
 Besides, RUW may use an international mathematics test, such as the Online Mathematics Placement Test, to compare with international academic standards and ensure consistency across high schools.

-- Students who do not meet the English requirements for direct admission to the BNF programme are required to complete the RUW Orientation programme (English for Academic Success) for one or two semesters (depending on their level as per their placement test scores), to improve their linguistic skills.
-Furthermore, applicants who had not secured a minimum of 60% score in Mathematics in Grade 12 are required to register for LAR 113, Mathematics; although this is not clearly stated in the Access, Transfer and Progression Policy.
-Nevertheless, overall, the Panel finds the remedial support measures appropriate. - The Panel also finds that there are appropriate policies and procedures for accepting transfer applicants internally and from other higher education institutions recognized and accredited by the HEC, as stipulated in the Access, Transfer and Progression Policy.
+- Students who do not meet the English requirements for direct admission to the HR programme are required to complete the RUW Orientation programme (English for Academic Success) for one or two semesters (depending on their level as per their placement test scores), so as to improve their linguistic skills.
+Furthermore, applicants who had not secured a minimum of 60% score in Mathematics in Grade 12 are required to register for 'Mathematics' (LAR113).
+Overall, the Panel finds the remedial support measures appropriate. - The Panel also finds that there are appropriate policies and procedures for accepting transfer applicants internally and from other HEIs recognized and accredited by the HEC, as stipulated in the Access, Transfer and Progression Policy.
 A maximum of 66% of credits can be transferred and credit transfer is considered for equivalent courses, with at least the same number of credits (3 minimum) and with a 'C' grade or higher.
 The credit transfer criteria and exemption are clearly stated in the Student Handbook. - The admissions procedures are annually revised as part of the regular review of the Student Handbook.
-During the virtual site visit it was mentioned that the admission criteria were benchmarked with local and regional universities in an informal way.
+During the virtual interviews it was mentioned that the admission criteria were benchmarked with local and regional universities in an informal way.
 It was also mentioned that efforts are underway to sign a formal Memorandum of Understanding (MoU) with another university, to initiate a formal benchmarking exercise together.
 The Panel recommends that the College should expedite this benchmarking process.
-Also, the Panel recommends that the College should clarify how student performance impacts the revision of the BNF programme's admission policy; as, it is currently unclear how CFBS investigates the relationship between admission (English score, Mathematics score, High-School, etc.) and student performance.
+Also, the Panel recommends that the College should clarify how student performance impacts the revision of the HR programme's admission policy; as, it is currently unclear how CFBS investigates the relationship between admission (English score, Mathematics score, High-School, etc.) and student performance.